IdentiCyte/IdentiCyte/README.md

 The manual contains instructions for using IdentiCyte and can be found in the Manual folder.

-###Running IdentiCyte
+### Running IdentiCyte
 Once the file has been downloaded, and you have read the manual, IdentiCyte can be run by double clicking IdentiCyte.exe.
 If you get a popup saying that an unauthorised app was prevented from starting, then click Run anyway.

 ## How to cite
 If you use IdentiCyte in your research, please cite the following journal article:

-G. F. G. Garnier, C. A. Manderson, S. Giri, G. Garnier, IdentiCyte: Simple red blood cell identification software, [in press].
+G. F. G. Garnier, C. A. Manderson, S. Giri, G. Garnier, IdentiCyte: Simple red blood cell identification software; SoftwareX [In Press].

 ## Development and Contributing to IdentiCyte